Spectrum of the $\bar{\partial}$-Laplace operator on zero forms for the quantum quadric $\mathcal{O}_q(\textbf{Q}_N)$: Spherical weights

 \subsection{Acknowledgments}

 FDG was supported by the Charles University PRIMUS grant \emph{Spectral Noncommutative Geometry of Quantum Flag Manifolds} PRIMUS/21/SCI/026.
-The author would like to thank R\'eamonn \'O Buachalla for his support and useful discussions during the preparation of this paper.
+The author would like to thank R\'eamonn \'O Buachalla for useful discussions during the preparation of this paper.